Engineering Calculations

 In spite of the widespread use of computers and specialized applications, it is likely that an engineer will need to interpolate or find a non-tabular value in a printed or on-line data table on occasion.
 Interpolation methods are introduced in the videos listed in the table below.
 The column labeled JTF contains links to the Just The Facts videos, intended mainly for review.
 The TFS videos are The Full Story videos, with more explanation and discussion.
 The Info Page contains additional information and definitions for the videos.

-Interpol Is Late to a Mind-Blowing Math Hack Link No Page Linear Interpolation
+Interpol Is Late to a Mind-Blowing Math Hack, Just the Facts

 Spreadsheets